michal-g/Notebooks-to-Packages/README.md

 In this workshop we will take a data analysis pipeline implemented in a Jupyter notebook and convert it into a script that can be run from command-line.
 We will then convert this script into a Python package: a collection of code modules supporting a pre-defined set of command-line tools.
+Finally, we will refactor the package by applying the paradigm of object-oriented programming.

 The purpose of this course is **not** to dissuade you from using Jupyter!
 Notebooks are an incredibly accessible and powerful tool for data scientists and researchers alike.
 However, as an experiment expands in scope and scale, the